core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 |         |         |         |         |                   |
 +---------+---------+---------+---------+-------------------+
 ~~~~
+{: #layering title='Abstract layering of CoAP extended by TCP, TLS, and WebSockets' artwork-align="center"}

 Where NATs are present, CoAP over TCP can help with their traversal.
 NATs often calculate expiration timers based on the transport layer protocol